konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

     data_lock = threading.Lock()
     ```

-    We will use the main thread to host our Flask application and to receive the callback responses.
-We will use a
-    separate thread to send the files to the Konfuzio Server.
-So, we will use the `callback_data_dict` to store the
-    callback responses.
-The `data_lock` will be used to synchronize access to the `callback_data_dict` between the
-    two threads, so that we can safely access it from both threads.

 6. **Create a callback function**

+    Now we can create the callback function that will receive the callback responses from the Konfuzio server.
+We simply
+    store the callback response in the `callback_data_dict` and set the `callback_received` event to notify the thread
+    which is sending the files that the callback response has been received and that the files can be updated with the
+    new OCR information.

     ```python
     @app.route('/', methods=['POST'])
     def callback():
         data = request.json
-        file_name = data.get('data_file_name') # Adjust as necessary based on your actual callback data
+        file_name = data.get('data_file_name')
         with data_lock:
             if file_name is not None and file_name in callback_data_dict:
                 callback_data_dict[file_name]['callback_data'] = data